wso2/docs-is/en/docs/guides/access-delegation/validate-jwt-based-on-jwks.md

 2. You can now access the Token API using a REST client such as cURL.

     For example, the following cURL command generates an access token.
-    Here the JWT signature will be validated using the external IDP’s jwks\_uri.
+    Here, the JWT signature will be validated using the external IDP’s jwks\_uri.

     ```